Kyczan/dotfiles/README.md

 ### weather

 Make account on openweathermap.org and obtain API key.
-Then rename `api.cfg.template` to `api.cfg` and update this file with your API key.
+Then rename `weather.cfg.example` to `weather.cfg` and update this file with your API key.

 ## dots symlinks